Designer, developer, consultant and teacher — specialized in design systems and art direction for digital products.

 Teaching & Consulting

 Teaching is an important aspect of my work.
 I held several in-house workshops at design and development companies and since 2013 I am teaching a four-semester course on Interaction Design with emphasis on Human Centered Design and Psychology for Designers at the Berlin-based School for Games.
 In 2016/17 I taught programming with Scratch to younger kids (age 8–12) at Haba Digitalwerkstatt.

 This is a brief collection of work samples from the last few years.
 More in-depth case studies might follow …

 Career & Qualification

-My current position is team lead at Yoshino — a Berlin-based company specialized in digital product development and design for health care related brands.
+My current employment is team lead at Yoshino, a Berlin-based company specialized in digital product development and design for health care related brands.
 In 2017/18 I was asked to build and lead their small interdisciplinary team of developers and designers.
 On a typical day, you find me switching between art direction, UX design, team management, frontend development and occasionally running performance reviews or job interviews.